About Clarke County

 Sheriff & Law Enforcement

-The Clarke County Sheriff's Office is responsible for maintaining law and order in the county.
-It provides law enforcement services, including patrolling unincorporated areas, managing the county jail, and processing arrests.
+Clarke County Sheriff's Office is responsible for maintaining law and order in Clarke County.
+It provides law enforcement services, including patrolling unincorporated areas, managing Clarke County jail, and processing arrests.
 The office also maintains criminal records and works closely with other local law enforcement agencies to ensure public safety.
-The Sheriff's Office is known for its community outreach programs and initiatives aimed at crime prevention and education.

 Police Departments

-Clarke County is served by multiple law enforcement agencies, including the Clarke County Sheriff's Office and the Athens-Clarke County Police Department.
-The Sheriff's Office handles law enforcement in unincorporated areas, while the Athens-Clarke County Police Department serves the city of Athens.
-These agencies coordinate on major crimes and public safety initiatives, ensuring comprehensive coverage and response throughout the county.
+Clarke County is served by multiple law enforcement agencies, including Clarke County Sheriff's Office and the Athens-Clarke County Police Department.
+These agencies coordinate on major crimes and public safety initiatives, making sure of full coverage and response throughout Clarke County.

 Law Enforcement & Arrests

-Law enforcement in Clarke County is primarily provided by the Athens-Clarke County Police Department, which was formed through the 1991 government consolidation, and the Clarke County Sheriff's Office.
+Law enforcement in Clarke County is primarily provided by the Athens-Clarke County Police Department, which was formed through the 1991 government consolidation, and Clarke County Sheriff's Office.
 The Athens-Clarke County Police Department, headquartered at 3035 Lexington Road, Athens, GA 30605, handles primary law enforcement duties including patrol, investigations, and emergency response.
 The department operates under a Chief of Police appointed by the mayor and commission.
+For non-emergency matters, the police department can be reached, while emergency situations require calling 911.

 • Citizens may request arrest records by submitting written requests to the Athens-Clarke County Police Department's Records Division at 3035 Lexington Road or the Sheriff's Office.